ZewoGraveyard/Data/README.md

 License
 -------

-**Swift-Crate.io** is released under the MIT license.
+**Data** is released under the MIT license.
 See LICENSE for details.